 Habit 6: Forgiveness

 Forgiveness plays a very important role in your life, especially within your most intimate relationships.
-Forgiveness offers both freedom and peace of mind, yet many choose to hold on to pain, bitterness and resentment.
+Forgiveness offers both freedom and peace of mind, yet many choose to hold on to pain, bitterness, and resentment.
 A lack of forgiveness lies at the heart of many problems; learning to let it go, thereby releasing you from its prison, can only result in one thing—happiness.
 Your health and well-being are closely connected to your happiness.
 Practicing forgiveness will contribute significantly to them.

 Habit 7: Gratitude

 Studies show that people who express gratitude are more optimistic and feel better about their lives.
 There is no better cure than giving thanks for what you already have instead of focusing on the small percent of what you don’t.
-Tony Robbins, the wonder personal development coach, cites that anger and gratitude cannot occupy the same space.
+Tony Robbins, the wonderful personal development coach, cites that anger and gratitude cannot occupy the same space.
 By being grateful, it is impossible for you to be angry or upset.

 Habit 8: Laugh

 Yes, laugh!
 Laughing is coined as the best medicine, as it has shown to boost the immune system, promote heart health, burn calories, ease pain, support mental health, and improve quality of life.
-Increase humour and laughter by smiling more, thinking positive thoughts, watching funny videos, taking life less seriously, and just flat out being silly!
+Increase humor and laughter by smiling more, thinking positive thoughts, watching funny videos, taking life less seriously, and just flat out being silly!

 Habit 9: Go offline

 Do you check your email and social media a lot?
-Sure, your friends’ and family’s latest updates are just a click away, but do you really need to see pictures of your cousin’s latest meal?
+Sure, your friends and family’s latest updates are just a click away, but do you really need to see pictures of your cousin’s latest meal?
 Let it wait until morning.
 Set a time to log off and put the phone down, turn off the laptop/tablet and switch off the TV.
 The time away from the screen will do you wonders and give your brain time to recharge.
 It’s not known that screen time places enormous stress on the brain.
 When you cut back on screen time, it frees you to do other things.
 Take a walk, read a book, or help your cousin chop veggies for her next great dinner.